5. 4 Gut infections: giardia, cryptosporidia, microsporidia

 Diarrhoea and weight loss are often linked because the body is less able to absorb nutrition from food.
 Severe diarrhoea can also reduce absorption of medication.

-Weight loss (cachexia) in HIV positive people (that is not explained by a change in diet) can be very serious.
+Weight loss (cachexia) in people living with HIV (that is not explained by a change in diet) can be very serious.
 Any weight loss should be taken seriously

 - Unexplained weight loss of 10% over a year is an AIDS-defining illness.